 Ever since our pantry update in our old home (we added beautiful French doors for an instant makeover), I’ve been wanting to give our new pantry a makeover too.

 When we moved in, I put contact paper on the shelves, which made it look better.
 However, it still could use an update.

-I had a vision to add white brick wallpaper and walnut DIY pantry shelving.
+I had the vision to add white brick wallpaper and walnut DIY pantry shelving.

 I was totally nervous to hang wallpaper.

 After all, everyone spends hours and hours removing wallpaper from decades ago.
 Yet, this wallpaper was different.
 It’s peel and stick, so it can easily be removed whenever.
 There’s no paste – just adhesive.

 Today, I’m sharing exactly how to apply peel and stick wallpaper to your walls.

 Below are the before pictures.
 One is the pantry as I started to empty it out, and the other is the empty pantry.